jbcodeforce/shift_left_utils/docs/command.md

 * `--table-name TEXT`: The sink table name from where the undeploy will run.
 * `--product-name TEXT`: The product name to undeploy from
 * `--no-ack / --no-no-ack`: By default the undeploy will ask for confirmation.
 This flag will undeploy without confirmation.  [default: no-no-ack]
+* `--cross-product / --no-cross-product`: By default the undeployment will process tables from the same product (valid with product-name).
+This flag allows to undeploy tables from different products.  [default: no-cross-product]
 * `--help`: Show this message and exit.

 ### `pipeline prepare`